awsdocs/amazon-sns-developer-guide/doc_source/mobile-push-api-error.md

-# API errors for Amazon SNS mobile push<a name="mobile-push-api-error"></a>
+# Mobile push API errors<a name="mobile-push-api-error"></a>

 Errors that are returned by the Amazon SNS APIs for mobile push are listed in the following table\.
-For more information about the Amazon SNS APIs for mobile push, see [Using Amazon SNS mobile push APIs](mobile-push-api.md)\.
+For more information about the Amazon SNS APIs for mobile push, see [Mobile push API actions](mobile-push-api.md)\.

 | Error | Description | HTTPS status code | API Action |